edpau/no_game/README.md

 - [x] refactor: extract gameMap data and board rendering logic to GameMap.ts
 - [x] Restart state,
 - [ ] make Flag and end game
-- [ ] update error handle in element in ts
+- [ ] update error handle in element in ts, change it to try catch?

 # TODO today
+- [ ] prevent player press keypad when the end game

 ## Quick idea